AnonymousPaperAuthor/icml-rebuttal-figures/eligibility_unstructured_ministral.md

 For a concrete example Ministral response in the unstructured setting, see:
 - [Eligibility Example Response (Ministral)](examples/eligibility_example_response_ministral.md)

-## Unstructured Output Variant
+## Unstructured Output

-In this variant, the model is not asked to produce the rigid structured template used in the main eligibility analysis.
+Here, the model is not asked to produce the rigid structured template used in the main eligibility analysis.

 Instead:
 - each reasoning line begins only with the item ID: